 The Golden Age Club of Maywood meets the second and fourth Wednesday of every month at the Maywood Senior/Recreation Center, Duvier Place, at 1 p.m.
 New members welcome, must be a Maywood residents/55 or older.
 Dues are now payable, $20.
 Call 201-845-9215.

 Senior Citizens Club of Maywood meets every first and third Wednesday of the month at 1 p.m. (first meeting is business and second is social) at the Maywood Senior/Recreation Center on Duvier Place.
+Apr.
+16, Pot Luck Luncheon.
+Members will bring a dish of their choice.
 For membership information, call 201-843-1061.
 For trip information call 201-843-1061.

 Second Thursday PARAMUS